MiyamotoAkira/website/_drafts/binding-and-assignment.md

 If you try to execute the above code it will complain the following error

 > (CompileError) structure.exs:10: cannot invoke remote function card.mana/0 inside match

+You can, though, create new structure changing some of the values like so:
+{% highlight Elixir %}
+# Elixir

+defmodule Card do
+	defstruct mana: 0, cost: 0

+	def tryToChange(card = %Card{}) do
+		IO.puts card.mana
+		card5 = %{card | mana: 5}
+		IO.puts card5.mana
+	end

+end

+{% endhighlight %}

 ### Rebinding